Dinner Set Gang

 The Dinner Set Gang (aka The Fat Cat Burglars) was a gang of thieves who became notorious in the late 1960s and 1970s for their burglaries of the homes of the wealthiest Americans while the victims were at home eating dinner.
 Newspapers in New York City and Florida nicknamed them "The Dinner Set Gang".

 The principal members of the gang were brothers-in-law Peter Salerno and Dominick Latella.
-Others included their driver Carmine Stanzione, the husband of Salerno's sister.
+Others included their driver Carmine Stanzione, who was married to Salerno's sister.

 Modus operandi

-Salerno and Latella observed the habits of their potential victims until they recognized a pattern to be exploited.
-The servants were preoccupied with serving the multi-course meals and it was not considered good manners to leave the table during the long meal period, so the rest of the house was usually deserted.
+Salerno and Latella observed victims to learn their habits, and often found that the house was largely deserted during the long dinner period because family members stayed at the table.
+Servants were preoccupied with serving the multi-course meals.

-Throughout the year, depending on the season, the elite would drift from Palm Beach, Florida to New England.
+Throughout the year, depending on the season, the elite would drift from Florida to the Northeast United States.
 The gang followed.
 While Latella watched the victims dine, Salerno would break into the second story, because “the best jewelry was always upstairs”.
 He gave himself three minutes to go in, find the jewels, and get out.
 Latella said that despite the enormous nature of the master suites, Salerno "had a sixth sense about finding [the jewelry]."
 Latella would warn Salerno with a slight whistle if anything went amiss.
 They were known for avoiding confrontations at all costs.
 They carried no weapons and were willing to leave a scene empty-handed if necessary.